CS222-UIUC/Team-61-Nature-Notebook/README.md

 ![Flowchart CS222](https://github.com/user-attachments/assets/7bab3bc9-e572-4bf8-8349-34c194e9a8d7)

 ## Installation Instructions
 First, ensure that you have [NodeJS with NPM](https://nodejs.org/en/download) installed on your machine.
+Now navigate to an empty source folder for the project and run ``` npx create-expo-app nature-notebook```

 ## Group members
 **Nihar Kalode:** Built backend and database to store bird data, as well as sign in functionalities using Firebase